Polynomial Stein operators: a noncommutative algebra perspective: Algebraic structure of classes of polynomial Stein operators

 {\emph{Proof of Proposition \ref{prop:PSO_General_Targets}.}} (a) The first claim is a direct application of Definition \ref{def:Holonomic-Function}.
 For the second claim, first assume $0 \neq S \in \PSO(X)$.
 Let $\mathcal{L} = \Psi(S)$ be the image of $S$ under the Fourier mapping $\Psi$ in Lemma \ref{lem:Anti-Isomorphism}.
 Then $ 0 \neq \mathcal{L} \in \Ann_{A_1(\CC)} (\varphi_X)$ because $\mathcal{L} \varphi_X (t) = \E[S e^{\Ci t X}] =0$ for every real $t$, where we applied the Stein operator $S$ to the real and imaginary parts of $e^{\Ci t X}$.
 For the other direction, assume that $\Ann_{A_1(\CC)}(\varphi_X)$ is non-trivial.
 In other words, the characteristic function $\varphi_X$ is holonomic.
 Consider the algebraic function $g(t)=-t$ for every real $t$.
 Then Theorem \ref{thm:Holonomic-Closure-Properties} implies that the function $\varphi_X \circ g$ is holonomic.
 Take $0 \neq \mathcal{L} \in \Ann_{A_1(\CC)} (\varphi_X \circ g)$ and let $S = \Psi^{-1}(L)$.
 Then $0 \neq S \in A_1(\R)$, and $\E[S e^{-\Ci tX}]= \mathcal{L} (\varphi_X \circ g)(t) =0$ for every real $t$.
 In addition, for an arbitrary $f \in \mathcal{S}(\R)$, the Schwartz class, by Fourier inversion formula, we can write

 Therefore,

+where we used Fubini's theorem in obtaining the third equality.
 Note that in obtaining the second equality, we may interchange the integral and the operator $S$ because $\widehat{f}$ is also in $\mathcal{S}(\R)$ (we emphasis that the operator $S$ acts on the variable $x$ and not on $t$).
 Hence, $S\in \PSO(X)$.